dzmitryk/launcht/README.md

 launcht
 =======

-Easily configurable Ubuntu indicator applet for quick launch of terminal apps.
+Ubuntu indicator applet with configurable shortcut list for quick launch of terminal apps, somewhat inspired by [shuttle](https://github.com/fitztrev/shuttle) for OS X.

 Installation and usage
 =======